Preview via Function, Requirement & State

 Transition: The present is being taken care of but the undefinable and unforeseeable future is the crucible of your ambitions.

-This requires you to awaken ambition sporadically using the single condition of expectancy that results from combining all 7 adjacent means of benefiting.
+This requires you to awaken ambitions sporadically using the single condition of expectancy that results from combining all 7 adjacent means of benefiting.

-Transition: Being vigilant and ready to respond to whatever emerges and catches your eye is enabled by activating any one of the means to serve your self-interest, which takes us back to G1.
+Transition: Being vigilant and ready to respond to whatever enables your ambition calls for activating any one of the means to serve your self-interest, which takes us back to G1.